-• Classification is a key concept to obtain higher-level features.
-The usual approach is to extract low-level features from the signal, normalize and transform the features, and deduce a mapping to predefined categories.
+Classification is a key concept to obtain higher-level features.
+The usual approach is to extract lowlevel features from the signal, normalize and transform the features, and deduce a mapping to predefined categories.
 Let us consider an audio database with a simple classification as follows:

-• Decision tree learning is a simple but effective classification approach.
+Decision tree learning is a simple but effective classification approach.
 We start with a data set that has discrete and continuous features and given labels (targets for objects), and then create the "optimal" decision hierarchy to map the features with a series of tests to their labels.
 The resulting classification tree is easy understandable by humans and machines and can create efficient rules for classification, i.e., predicting the class with a minimal number of tests.

 - The concept of classification trees is quite old.
 An early example is the classification scheme of Carl Linnaeus (1735) for plants (see right hand figure) and animals.
 Each node represents a test and each branch to the right denotes a possible outcome of the test.
 Leaf nodes, finally, contain the class labels.
 The tree does not have to be balanced and different numbers of tests may be required to reach a leaf node. - A node in a classification tree usually tests for a single feature only.
 If the feature is discrete (a set of values), a node partitions the values into distinct sets (or just individual values) each with a separate branch out.
-The test in the node checks which partition includes the feature value. feature domain.
-Features can be multi-dimensional but it is more common to treat each dimension as an individual ("orthogonal") feature achieved
+The test in the node checks which partition includes the feature value If the feature is continuous, the branches are given by distinct ranges in th feature domain.
+Features can be multi-dimensional but it is more common to treat each dimension as an individual ("orthogonal") feature achieved through dimensionality reduction.

-XXV DILLENII If the feature is continuous, the branches are given by distinct ranges in the through dimensionality reduction.
 A special case is the binary test node which yields "true" if a condition on the feature is met and otherwise no. In many cases, nodes branch always into exactly two children (binary decision trees) but actually any number of branches is possible.
 Examples: